Bachelor's Introduction Week

 Welcome to your degree programme

-You will also become part of a large social community on your degree programme.
+You will also become part of a large social community at your degree programme.
 There are many opportunities to participate in the various student associations which organise parties, academic events, trips abroad and much more.

-To give you the best start at the university, we have organised a great introduction week for you.
+To give you the best possible start at the university, we have organised a great introduction programme for you.
 You will be introduced to the academic as well as the social aspects of your degree programme and get to know your fellow students.
+We hope that this can help create a strong foundation for a good student life at the Department of Economics and Business Economics.

 Director of studies for the degree programme in economics